 How do we consume?
 How do we get influenced?
 How do we protest?

 This workshop is aimed at creating a collective lexicon of personal viewpoints towards the influence of the ubiquitous technology around us, by drawing attention to those implementations that are so vowed into our daily lives that they normally go unnoticed.
 The intangibility and unclarity of where and how exactly digital technology works and affects us, evokes the uncanny feeling of a loss of control, a sense of frustration and anxiety.
 By investigating and collectively mapping emotional responses to technology and their behavioral implications each participant extracts inspiration for a personal protest statement, that will be published in the directly surrounded public space.

-The collective “research through making” approach mixes fast speed visual and textual assignments with performative elements that require quick responses that do not allow over-rationalization or over-explanation of behind lying constructs and promote production of associative and subconscious ideas.
+The collective ‘research through making’ approach mixes speed and visual and textual assignments with performative elements that require quick responses.
+They do not allow over-rationalization or over-explanation of implicit constructs but promote the production of associative and subconscious ideas.
 By exposing the seemingly trivial daily urgencies in life, we can stop asking questions and make strong and profound statements to counter them.